raspberrypilearning/burping-jelly-baby/worksheet.md

 ## Sound of a burp!

 So far you have created your input device and have your Raspberry Pi set up and running.
 You now need to find a burping sound file and move it into a new folder.
-This can all be achieved in a **Terminal** window:
+This can all be achieved in a **Terminal** window, which can be opened by pressing `ctrl` + `alt` + `t`.

 1. Create a new folder called `jellybaby` with the following command: